33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 Your Job MaySeem Easier

 Having a slimmer bod leads to a smarter brain?
 Perhaps!
-According to a study published in the journal Neurology, men who lug around extra pounds have poorer cognitive skills than their trimmer counterparts.
-Maybe it's because a healthy diet includes some of these Best Foods for Your Brain!
+According to a study published in the journal Frontiers in Nutrition, men who lug around extra pounds have poorer cognitive skills than their trimmer counterparts.

 YOU MAY BE ABLE TO TOSS YOUR MEDS